I think that everyone would agree, that dieting is by far the most difficult component of a fitness routine.

 In a nutshell…

-- Carbohydrates are routinely eaten in excess, and should be kept low, especially if you are not very active.
+- Carbohydrates are routinely eaten in excess and should be eaten in moderation, especially if you are not very active.

-3. ALL FOODS ARE NOT CREATED EQUAL
+PRINCIPLE OF DIET PLANNING#3: ALL FOODS ARE NOT CREATED EQUAL

 The third principle of dieting that you must pay attention to is food composition.
 This refers to the quality of the macronutrients you are consuming.

 High-quality protein, healthy fats, fruits, and vegetables need to be staples in your diet to provide optimal results.

 It is not necessary to buy organic, as there is no definitive evidence detecting significant differences in individuals consuming organic versus conventional foods.